-- The business adds new products or services that are unrelated to existing products which may appeal to new groups of customers. - Occurs when a business wants to increase its product range and markets. - Conglomerate diversification means that a business grows into new products, services and markets.
+- The business adds new products or services that are unrelated to existing products which may appeal to new groups of customers. - Conglomerate diversification means that a business grows into new products, services and markets.

-2.2.1 Advantages of diversification strategies
+Advantages of diversification strategies

-- Increase sales and business growth. - Improves the business brand and image. - Reduces the risk of relying only on one product. - More products can be sold to existing customers and additional more new markets can be established. - Businesses gain more technological capabilities through product modification - Diversification into a number of industries or product line can help create a balance during economic fluctuations. - Business produce more output using less inputs as one factory may be used to manufacture more products.
+- Increase sales and business growth. - Improves the business brand and image. - Reduces the risk of relying only on one product. - More products can be sold to existing customers and additional more new markets can be established. - Businesses gain more technological capabilities through product modification - Diversification into a number of industries or product line can help create a balance during economic fluctuations. - Businesses produce more output using less inputs as one factory may be used to manufacture more products.